outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to structures
     - multiple causes of the same variable

-  - structures like origin/destination points, loops, layers, boundaries, & paths for solving problems (like logistical resource allocation, adding variable to an automated process, or finding search path (sorting))
+  - structures like origin/destination points, loops, layers, boundaries, & paths for solving problems (like logistical resource allocation, adding variable to a function, or finding search path (sorting))
+    - give examples of problems with relevant structures
+      - a question/variable/cause pattern
+      - a connected function sequence
+      - a set of filters & limits

+  - example of applying a problem to solve a similar problem

     - 'logistical resource allocation' problem

       - 'select a delivery method' problem